India reels amid virus surge, affecting world vaccine supply

 Yet, some say the government’s confused messaging have failed to communicate the risk.

-Modi has noted the need for people to wear masks due to the “alarming” rise in infections.
-But over the last few weeks, while on the campaign trail, he has delivered speeches in front of tens of thousands of mask-less supporters.
+Modi has noted the need for people to wear masks, but over the last few weeks, while on the campaign trail, he has delivered speeches in front of tens of thousands of mask-less supporters.

-The federal government has also allowed huge gatherings during Hindu festivals like the Kumbh Mela, or pitcher festival celebrated in the Himalayan city of Haridwar, where millions of devotees daily take a holy dip into the Ganges river.
+The federal government has also allowed huge gatherings during Hindu festivals like the Kumbh Mela, where millions of devotees daily take a holy dip into the Ganges river.
 In response to concerns that it could turn into a “superspreader” event, the state’s chief minister, Tirath Singh Rawat, said “the faith in God will overcome the fear of the virus.”

 “Optics are so important, and we are completely messing it up,” said Dr. Shahid Jameel, who studies viruses at India’s Ashoka University.